About my Math & CS scientific research

 Research topics: Structural width parameters

-In this area we study traditional as well as some new parameters describing the "width" of combinatorial objects - in the sense of complexity, how much they "resemble" trivial input structures like trees; tree-width, branch-width, rank-width, shrub-depth, or new twin-width, or, to mention just a few.
-The expected outcome is that on input objects of low width, many otherwise hard algorithmic problems become tractable (giving so called FPT or XP algorithms), as for instance various MSO-definable properties.
+In this area we study traditional as well as some new parameters describing the "width" of combinatorial objects - in the sense of complexity, how much they "resemble" trivial input structures like trees; tree-width, branch-width, rank-width, shrub-depth, twin-width, and new H-clique-width related to (hereditary) graph product structure.
+The expected outcome is that on objects/graphs of low width, combinatorial questions become easier, and many otherwise hard algorithmic problems become tractable (giving so called FPT or XP algorithms).
 The question of how to obtain such low degree structural decompositions is also studied, e.g. obtaining matroid branch-decomposition and graph rank-decomposition in FPT.

 - 2023 (co-authors B. Bergougnoux, J. Gajarský, G. Guspiel, F. Pokrývka, M. Sokolowski): Sparse Graphs of Twin-width 2 Have Bounded Tree-width.
 In: ISAAC 2023, LIPiCS Vol. 283, Dagstuhl (2023), 11:1--11:13.
 URL: arxiv.org/abs/2307.01732.
 DOI 10.4230/LIPIcs.ISAAC.2023.11.